 The easiest pathway to success on the oral portion of any check ride is to first thoroughly read and understand the FAA standard for certification.
 These are FREE online and fairly succinct.
 These standards represent the FAA required “rules of engagement” that your DPE must follow by regulation (check out this FAA guidance intended for DPEs for a peek behind the curtain).
 CFI and student should both know this document before even starting training but it becomes essential to understand in detail approaching the test.
 Unfortunately, this document is often missed and many applicants come totally unprepared; “that’s on the test?”

 Step two requires a solid basis of knowledge to work from.
 A good ground school is necessary to become a solid, safe pilot and pass any flight test.
 A few “How to YouTubes” are not going to save you on an FAA oral.
+The FAA Knowledge Test is also not sufficient preparation.
 If you missed the ground school or only did a knowledge test prep, the Gleim Practical Test study guide provides a thorough outline format for preparation with knowledge components for each A/O and element.
 Either way, take the information from your studies (hopefully the PHAK and AFM) and apply these to each A/O and element in the ACS.
-The FAA books are the listed references in the ACS (Gleim and others curriculums get their information from these primary sources) Familiarity with this core information will make your evaluation an easy discussion rather than a suffering slog.
-I know this sounds intensive but this thorough preparation is an investment for the rest of your piloting career.
+The FAA books are the listed references in the ACS (Gleim and others curricula get their information from these primary sources) Familiarity with this core information will make your evaluation an easy discussion rather than a suffering slog.
+I know this sounds intensive but this thorough preparation is also an investment for the rest of your piloting career (you really do need to know this stuff to be safe).
 All future flying depends on the private level preparation and every A/O and element mastered here will merely be elaborated more deeply during your advanced training.

 Step four is to discover and improve your weak areas especially those on the knowledge test.
 It is required that the DPE review the missed knowledge test questions).
 Work harder on these to attain proficiency and outline them in extra depth.
 Though no oral evaluation is “failed” for one misstep or bobbled answer, a pattern of ignorance or many weak areas leads to a “pink slip.”
 For initial CFIs, this list from the ORL FSDO has some popular “common weak errors” on the oral.